 Wrapping Up

 Adherence to Australian standards for stairs and handrails is crucial to ensure safety and compliance in architectural projects.
-Familiarizing yourself with these standards is essential for responsible design and construction.
+Familiarising yourself with these standards is general guidance — specific projects may have additional requirements depending on building class, use, and council conditions.

 If you have any questions or need further assistance regarding Australian standards for stairs and handrails, don’t hesitate to contact SQM Architects.
-Our experienced team is well-versed in the regulations and can provide expert guidance for your project.
-Reach out to us today and let’s discuss how we can ensure your project meets the required standards.
+Our experienced team is well-versed in the regulations and can provide general guidance for your project.
+Reach out to us today and let’s discuss how we can help your project meet the required standards.